 Q. Is e-learning being considered as an option for making up days?

 A. Yes, but much work must be completed before we can be approved to do so by the Department of Education or the State Board of Education.
-The first step is to insure that every student has access to high speed internet and a digital computing device that complies with minimum system requirements; at this point, we serve students who lack access to one or both.
-Unfortunately, there are some parts of the district that require access to a significant cellular data plan or a satellite dish to access high speed internet.
-In terms of access to a digital device, property tax cap losses prevent the district from resolving this issue in the immediate future.
+The first step is to insure that every student has access to high speed internet and a digital computing device that complies with minimum system requirements.
+Although our students in grades 6 – 12 will have access to a device, we continue to serve elementary students who lack access.
+Unfortunately, some parts of the district still require access to a significant cellular data plan or a satellite dish to access high speed internet.
 The second step is to design independent lessons that are comparable to the learning opportunities that would have been provided if school had been in session and not be comprised only of so-called “busy work.”
 To complete the second step, a great deal of time for professional development and course revision and redevelopment will be necessary to convert lessons into a digital presentation format that can be accessed and completed independently; this is a particularly difficult task to complete for our primary-aged children (K-3).
-We have received a grant to begin this work, and we are striving to have e-learning approved as an option before the 2016-17 or 2017-18 school years.
+We have begun this work, and we are striving to have e-learning approved as an option potentially as early as the 2018-19 school year.